Intellectual Property Rights

 Source: Law No. 31/2000.

-It is worth to note that if there are more than 1 (one) applicant files an application jointly, such application shall be signed by one of them by attaching a written agreement from the other applicants.
+It is worth noting that if there are more than 1 (one) applicants who files for a joint application , such an application will only be signed by one of the applicants, by attaching a written agreement from the others.

-The right to an industrial design may be transferred by: (i) inheritance; (ii) donation; (iii) testament; (iv) written agreement; or (v) other reasons recognized by the law, for instance the court decision on bankruptcy.
-The said transfer of right to industrial design shall be accompanied with the document regarding the transfer.
-All forms of transfer of a right to an industrial design shall be recorded in the General Register of Industrial Designs at the DGIPR with the payment of a fee as prescribed in Law No. 31/2000 and announced in the Official Gazette of Industrial Designs.
+The right to an industrial design may be transferred through means of : (i) inheritance; (ii) donation; (iii) testament; (iv) written agreement; or (v) other reasons recognized by the law, for instance the court decision on bankruptcy.
+The said transfer of rights to the industrial design shall be accompanied by the appropriate document regarding the transfer.
+All forms of a right transfer to an industrial design shall be recorded in the General Register of Industrial Designs at the DGIPR, with the payment of a fee as prescribed in Law No. 31/2000, and announced in the Official Gazette of Industrial Designs.

 Copyrights

 Compared to other intellectual property rights, copyrights have the most diverse and extensive modes of protection.
-Copyrights are afforded to various lines of creations, which includes works in the areas of science, art, and literature which were produced with the inspiration, ability, thought, imagination, dexterity, expertise, and were expressed in a tangible form.
+Copyrights are afforded to various lines of creations, which include works in the areas of science, art, and literature, which were produced with inspiration, ability, thought, imagination, dexterity, expertise, and were expressed in a tangible form.

 There are 11 (eleven) broad categories of creations that are protected by law, which can be seen in the graph below: